cstoquer/pixelbox/README.md

 ## PataTracker

 Pixelbox editor is bundled with a music tracker called *PataTracker*.
-The tracker must be enabled in the project settings.
-It allows playback of `json` formatted tracker files.
+The tracker player must be enabled in the project settings.
+Player allows to directly plays the songs in the `json` formatted tracker files.

 PataTracker player is exposed as a `patatracker` global variable.
 ```js